Improving Admin Center setup and deployment times

 Finding a solution

 We hypothesized that the shift in design may have strayed too far off from a user's existing mental model for setup in the admin center.
-To counter this, we also added in an onboarding process to guide users through the new system.

 This shift in product strategy helped to anticipate adoption risks and mitigate them through design.

-Key Impacts
+Key impacts

-Setup & deployment time reduction
+Task time reduction

 Users were able to setup and deploy Viva apps 60% faster than with the old design.
 Leading to decreased help ticket submission from setup.